 Ladd: George E. Ladd, A Commentary on the Revelation of John.
 William B. Eerdmans Publishing Co., 1972.

-Metzger-TNT: Bruce Metzger, The Text of the New Testament.
+Metzger: Bruce Metzger, A Textual Commentary on the Greek New Testament.
 2nd ed.
 United Bible Societies, 1994.

 Miller: Stephen R. Miller, Daniel.
 The New American Commentary, Vol. 18.
 Broadman and Holman Publishers, 1994.